Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Acknowledgements

 \section{Acknowledgements}

-H.Z. is supported in part by by Beijing Advanced Innovation Center for Future Blockchain and Privacy Computing and the Beihang University under Youth Talent Start up Funding Project (No. KG16384201).
+H.Z. is supported in part by Beijing Advanced Innovation Center for Future Blockchain and Privacy Computing and the Fundamental Research Funds for the Central Universities (No. KG16447001).
 W.T. is supported in part by the Funds of the Natural science Foundation of Hangzhou (No.~2025SZRJJ1388) and the Beijing Outstanding Young Scientist Program (No.~JWZQ20240101027).
-Q.S. is supported in part by MBZUAI, the Natural Sciences and Engineering Research Council of Canada (Grant RGPIN-2018-06484), computing resources provided by the Digital Research Alliance of Canada, and MBZUAI.
+Q.S. is supported in part by MBZUAI, the Natural Sciences and Engineering Research Council of Canada (Grant RGPIN-2018-06484), computing resources provided by the Digital Research Alliance of Canada.